mathwhiz1212/ES-conscience-plugin/README.md

 If you take the Quarg ships anywhere other than the assigned planets and systems, they may or may not disappear.

+## Installing

+1. Download the plugin here: [https://github.com/mathwhiz1212/A-Coalition-At-War/releases](https://github.com/mathwhiz1212/A-Coalition-At-War/releases)

+2. Put the zip file in your plugins folder:

+Windows: `%APPDATA%\endless-sky\plugins/`

+Mac: `~/Library/ApplicationSupport/endless-sky/plugins/`

+Linux: `~/.local/share/endless-sky/plugins/`

+3. Decompress/"Unzip" the zip file.
+4. Start Endless Sky.
+You should be able to see "A Coalition at War" under Preferences > Plugins.
+5. If you have problems, open an issue.

 # Using the Plugin

 Install the plugin before you get to Hevru Hai.
 If you're already past that mission, try landing on Hevru Hai anyway.
 It might still work.